Submission Guidelines

 - $750 for authors who are not members of AAEA; and

-- $250 for authors from lower income and lower-middle income countries; early career and young professionals; graduate students; and faculty and instructors at primary teaching institutions (e.g. community colleges, small 4-year primary teaching institutions, etc.).
+- $250 for authors from lower income and lower-middle income countries; early career and young professionals; graduate students; and faculty and instructors at primary teaching institutions (e.g., community colleges, small 4-year primary teaching institutions).

 Waivers of the APC for authors from lower income and lower-middle income countries, graduate students, and authors at institutions with limited funding will be considered on a case-by-case basis.
-To request a waiver, please include a justification for the waiver in your cover letter for the waiver and indicate you are requesting a waiver in the “Comments to the Editor” when submitting your manuscript.
+To request a waiver, please include a justification for the waiver in the cover letter and indicate the request for a waiver in the “Comments to the Editor” when submitting the manuscript.

 3.2 Copyright

-- The author(s) of the article or work has the full authority to enter into this agreement and granting rights to the Agricultural and Applied Economics Association (AAEA) and Applied Economics Teaching Resources to publish the article.
+- the author(s) of the article or work has the full authority to enter into this agreement and grant rights to the Agricultural and Applied Economics Association (AAEA) and Applied Economics Teaching Resources to publish the article.
 In addition, the authors are not in breach of any other obligation.

 The author(s) agree to the following license agreement: https://creativecommons.org/licenses/by-nc-sa/4.0/ (Creative Commons Attribution-NonCommerical-Share Alike 4.0 International (CC BY-NC-SA 4.)).

-- No commercial use of the material or article.
+- no commercial use of the material or article is permitted.

-The author(s) authorizes AAEA to act on their behalf to defend the copyright in the article if anyone should infringe it.
+The author(s) authorizes the AAEA to act on their behalf to defend the copyright in the article if anyone should infringe upon it.

 All accepted research articles or work involving human subjects requires formal approval by an authorized Institutional Review Board (IRB) or similar entity.
 If the research article or work involved human subject research, please provide the primary institution IRB approval and the official IRB approval number or similar identification.